mbombek/DO_training_analysis/README.md

 Fetch player training data from Dugout-Online, save it and summarize it.

 Note: Set your Dugout-Online language to either English or Slovene for it to work.
+You also need the DO premium account.

 ## How to run